Home > growing garlic in missouri

 When to Harvest Garlic in Missouri?

-Signs of maturity: You should look for a few signs when harvesting garlic.
-Garlic bulbs mature when the leaves of the plant begin to turn yellow and brown, while the stems will also start to dry up.
+Signs of Maturity: You should look for a few signs when harvesting garlic.
+Garlic bulbs mature when the leaves of the plant begin to turn yellow and brown.
+The stems will also start to dry up.
 Once this occurs, your garlic is ready for harvest.

-Proper harvesting: Harvesting garlic can be done with either a spade or shovel.
-First, carefully dig around the base of the plant to loosen up the soil and remove the bulb from its roots.
-Be sure to be gentle during this process so as not to damage the garlic bulbs.
+Proper harvesting: Harvesting garlic with a spade or shovel.
+First, carefully dig around the base of the plant.
+Loosen up the soil and remove the bulb from its roots.
+Gentlely during this process so as not to damage the garlic bulbs.
 When done correctly, you will harvest an entire clove without breaking it apart.

 Once harvested, you should dry your garlic bulbs in a well-ventilated space.
 This can improve the flavor of the garlic and make it last longer when stored.